MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/nuget/publish.md

 ### Install and publish a sample NuGet package

-If you don't have a package but want to try the publishing workflow, you can install a NuGet sample package from the public NuGet gallery.
+If you don't have a package but want to try publishing, you can install a NuGet sample package from the public NuGet gallery.

 1. Install the sample NuGet package: